Get insider access

 Additional Controls Voice Assistant

 The Raycon Fitness Earbuds have decent controls.
-They're easy to use, but they have a small learning curve in order to get used to them.
+They're easy to use, but they have a small learning curve to get used to them.
 The controls are split between the left and right buds.
-There are voice prompts for when you've switched EQs, and reached min or max volume.
-There are also beeps to let you know when you've pressed play or pause.
-However, there isn't feedback for track-skipping or adjusting volume until you've reached the min or max.
-If you're trying to activate voice assistant, you may accidentally adjust the volume instead.
+There are voice prompts for when you've switched EQs and reached min or max volume.
+Beeps let you know when you've pressed play or pause.
+However, there isn't feedback for track-skipping or adjusting volume until you reach the minimum or max.
+If you're trying to activate voice assistant, you may accidentally adjust the volume instead because of the number of taps required.

 On the left earbud: